T: 0113 246 2600

 GDL, University of Law, 2015 – 2017 (Distinction)

 MA Peace Studies, University of Bradford, 2011 (Distinction)

 BA Modern History and Politics, University of Liverpool, 2007 – 2010 (2:1)

 Lucy accepted tenancy at Broadway House Chambers after successfully completing her pupillage in December 2020 under the supervision of Giles Bridge and Paul Smith.

-During her pupillage, Lucy assisted in a range of criminal cases both for the Prosecution and Defence and has experience in employment, immigration and family proceedings.
-As such she is happy to receive instructions in all areas of law.
+During her pupillage, Lucy assisted in a range of criminal cases both for the Prosecution and Defence and has experience in immigration and family proceedings.

 She studied part-time for the BPTC whilst working as a caseworker at the Manuel Bravo Project, assisting asylum seekers with asylum appeals and fresh claim submissions, when they could not obtain legal aid.
 She also gave immigration advice at a weekly clinic in Leeds, She appeared in the First Tier Tribunal on a number of occasions and as such is keen to develop her immigration and asylum practice.

 Before coming to the Bar, Lucy worked as an Independent Sexual Violence Advocate (ISVA) at the Leeds Rape Crisis service, whilst studying law part time.